Services for Virtual Airlines

 As a Virtual Airline, you can order your Airbus Aircraft.
 It doesn't matter what Flight Simulation or Virtual World your Airline is located in.
 Once you have contacted virtualAIB with your order, we will can add your order to the Virtual Production List.

 virtualAIB will simulate the Assembly of each Aircraft in the virtual Production List, all the way to Flight Testing.
 The Aircraft will be virtually assembled in Hamburg (EDHI/XFW), Toulouse (LFBO/TLS), Tianjin (ZBTJ/TSN), Mobile (KBFM/BFM) or Montreal (CYMX/YMX) for the A220.
-All virtualAIB Flight Tests will be performed on any Flight Simulator and Aircraft addon of the Pilot's choosing.
+All virtualAIB Flight Tests could be performed on any Flight Simulator, such as Prepar3D, Microsoft Flight Simulator or even on Mobile's Infinite Flight.
 This includes Ground Check before the First Flight.
 Each Test flight will be recorded, including Date & Time for your Virtual Airline to see Progress.

 Pickup for Delivery